MontgomeryLab/tinyRNA/README.md

 ### Using a Different Workflow Runner

 We have used CWL to define the workflow for scalability and interoperability.
-The default runner, or interpreter, utilized by AQuATx is `cwltool`.
+The default runner, or interpreter, utilized by tinyRNA is `cwltool`.
 You may use a different CWL runner if you would like, and in order to do so you will need the workflow CWL and your **processed** Run Config file.
 The following will copy these files to your current working directory:

 ```
-aquatx setup-cwl --config <path/to/Run_Config.yml>
+tinyrna setup-cwl --config <path/to/Run_Config.yml>
 ```

 If you don't have a Run Config file or do not wish to obtain a processed copy, you may instead use "None" or "none" in the `--config` argument:
 ```
-aquatx setup-cwl --config none
+tinyrna setup-cwl --config none
 ```

 ## Outputs